apache/airflow/BREEZE.rst

         Enters interactive shell where you can run all tests, start Airflow webserver, scheduler, workers, interact with the database, run DAGs etc. It is the default command if no command is selected.
-The shell is executed in the container and in case integrations are chosen, the integrations will be started as separated docker containers - under the docker-compose supervision.
+The shell is executed in the container and in case integrations are chosen, the integrations will be started as separated docker containers - under the docker compose supervision.
 Local sources are by default mounted to within the container so you can edit them locally and run tests immediately in the container.
 Several folders ('files', 'dist') are also mounted so that you can exchange files between the host and container.